Ak6876/Dynamic_Form_Generator/README.md

-# Dynamic Form Generator
+# JForm - Dynamic Form Generator
 This repo contains the code for dynamic form generator build using React, Typescript, Monaco-Editor, React Hook Form and Zod for validation.
-The website is still in development and lacks the validation and error states for JSON schema. use the following example to see the form generated dynamically:
+JForm is an powerful tool designed to seamlessly transform your JSON input into fully functional HTML forms in real-time.
+Use the following example to see the form generated dynamically:

 - JSON
 ```json